SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 The angular velocity vector measured by the gyroscope are recorded in radians per second.
 ### Identifiers
 * `Activity`
-The activity type performed by the individual, strings of either 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+The activity type performed by the individual, strings of either 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 * `Subject`
 The ID of each individual subjects, integers ranging from 1 to 30.
 ### Variables